konsumer/arduinoscope/arduinoscope.nw/README.md

 Eventually, the main Arduinoscope project will use this as the GUI, and binaries will be available for the 3 supported platforms.

+I made a [Mac binary](http://konsumer.github.com/arduinoscope/downloads/ArduinoScope.zip), because it's a slightly bigger pain to build it there.

 ## Building

 For now, you will need to build it yourself, to get it running.